ShipStation can send two types of customer notification emails to your customers:

 Settings to delay marketplace and shipment notifications do not apply to delivery notifications.
 Delivery notifications are triggered only when the carrier alerts ShipStation the package has been delivered.

-ShipStation lets you know if your customer notifications were sent and received successfully using Smart Document Tracking.
+ShipStation lets you know if your customer notifications were sent and received successfully using icons in the Shipments tab.

-Successful notifications will appear in dark grey and say Notified.
-Failed notifications will appear in red and say Failed.
+Successful customer notifications will have a green envelope icon .
+Failed customer notifications will have a red envelope icon .
 Hover your mouse over the failed icon to view a pop-up with details on why the notification failed.

 ShipStation includes a default email template for both Shipment and Delivery emails.
 The default template already includes store specific details from each store's Branding tab to the email, including your store logo image, company name, store name, phone, email address, and website.